andrey-maltsev-eee/eee-starter-kit/lesson-03-digital-inputs/README.md

 We don't use the button to physically cut power to the LED line (like a light switch).
 Instead, the button acts as an event trigger for the microchip; the microchip decides what to do based on our code.

 ### Challenges & Fixes:
-I was confused why pressing a button turned on the LED when they weren't physically connected in the same circuit loop.
+I was a bit confused why pressing a button turned on the LED when they weren't physically connected in the same circuit loop.
 Realized the Uno pins act like "messengers" communicating through code, rather than direct wiring.
 Mind = blown